-Eat well at Esker and Drumline
+Eat well at Esker and Drumlin

 Emotional wellness is having a positive attitude, high self-esteem, a strong sense of self and the ability to recognize and share a wide range of feelings with others in a constructive way.
 It also involves being attentive to your thoughts, feelings, and behaviors, whether positive or negative.

-Emotional Wellness ideas at UWW:
+Emotional wellness ideas at UWW:

-Visit UHCS for free counseling!
+Visit UHCS for free counseling

 Spiritual wellness is a set of guiding beliefs, principles or values that give meaning and purpose to your life.
 It involves the capacity for love, compassion, forgiveness, altruism, and fulfillment.
 Spiritual wellness does not adhere to any particular religion and many people can find meaning and purpose in their lives on their own.

-Spiritual Wellness ideas at UWW:
+Spiritual wellness ideas at UWW:

 Spend time alone/meditate